AnyBody/tutorials/A_study_of_studies/lesson2.md

 :::

-When you run the `InitialConditions` operation, it will attempt to put the model in the position is has at `time = tStart`.
+When you run the `InitialConditions` operation, it will attempt to put the model in the position it has at `time = tStart`.
 This may or may not be possible, and in the development stages of a model, when the joints and drivers are not yet fully defined, it is definitely not possible, and this is the reason why the system does not run `InitialConditions` automatically when you